-Please, NO full immersion in water, or dishwashers!
-Cutting boards can be washed with dish detergent, and rinsed well.
+- Please, NO full immersion in water or in dishwashers!
+Cutting boards can be washed with dish detergent and rinsed well.
 When they look dry from use, rub with mineral or cooking oil.
-If they get too “furry” looking, due to knife cuts, you can sand with fine grit sandpaper and re-oil.
+If they get too “furry” looking due to knife cuts, you can sand with fine-grit sandpaper and re-oil.

 “WHERE DO YOU GET YOUR WOOD?”

 - The lumber for our furniture is all native to this area, the Blue Ridge Mountains, and we get most of it locally, within the three counties surrounding Floyd.
 We don’t use any imported or exotic woods.
 We are always on the lookout for large trees, mostly Black Walnut and Cherry since they are getting so rare.
 Our arborist friends call when they’ve had to cut down a tree that’s really big.
 The largest specimens are yard trees, which often have metal inside (nails, horseshoes, etc.) which is hazardous to sawblades.
 Often we get trees that commercial sawmills don’t want, with curves and rot in them, which adds to the character of our furniture.
 All our slabs are cut with our sawmill and we buy most of our straight lumber.

 “WHAT IS THE DIFFERENCE BETWEEN HARDWOODS AND SOFTWOODS, AND WHAT IS HARDWOOD VENEER?”